Hank Chien

-Hank Chien is a former world record holder and two-time "Kong-Off" Champion of the video game Donkey Kong.
+Hank Chien (簡碩宏 (Jiǎn Shuòhóng); born August 4, 1974) is a Taiwanese-American former world record holder and two-time "Kong-Off" Champion of the video game Donkey Kong.
 As of January 2016, his personal best sits at 1,138,600.
 Chien won the first Kong-Off, a Donkey Kong competition which occurred on March 19–20, 2011.
 The competition featured Steve Wiebe, Billy Mitchell and eight other competitors.
 Chien won with a score of 994,400.

 Hank Chien was born in Taiwan and moved to the U.S. with his family at the age of two.
 He works as a plastic surgeon in Queens.
+Chien grew up in Forest Hills, New York City.
+He attended and graduated from Stuyvesant High School, where he participated in the National Mathematics Competitions, placing 12th, and was also a member of the USA Mathematical Olympiad team.
+He later went on to attend and graduate from Harvard University and Mount Sinai Medical School.

 The documentary Doctor Kong: Cutting Up the Competition follows his first attempt to break the world record.